PetroChina: History

 PetroChina's Dushanzi District refinery became fully operational on 24 September 2009.
 The refinery is China's largest refinery with annual capacity of 10 million tons of oil and 1 million tons of ethylene.
 The refinery is an integral part of China's ambitions to import oil from Kazakhstan.

 In February 2011, PetroChina agreed to pay $5.4 billion for a 49% stake in Canada's Duvernay shale assets owned by Encana.
 It was China's biggest investment in shale gas to date.
 PetroChina's subsidiary in Canada is named PetroChina Canada and has an office in Calgary.
 It operates under the direction of Li Zhiming.

 China signed a deal in 2016 with the Nepal Oil Corporation to sell 30% of the total Nepalese petroleum consumption.
 China plans to build a pipeline to Nepal's Panchkhal along with a storage depot.

 In 2017, the shares of PetroChina upped after the rise of natural gas prices for commercial use.

 In February 2019, as part of the Arrow Energy joint venture with Royal Dutch Shell, the company was granted leases for $10 billion (AUS) towards the Surat project in Queensland, Australia.
 Liaoyang Petrochemical Corp, a unit of PetroChina, in May 2019 exported to Europe for the first time.
 PetroChina posted a US$4 billion profit for 2019.
+In 2023, PetroChina received the equivalent of US$343 million in state subsidies.

+PetroChina was allowed to accelerate its renewable energy business in 2022, installing 5.36 gigawatts of wind and solar power plants and 11.2 million square meters of geothermal projects during the first half of the year.
+This came after the company posted a 55.3 percent year-on-year increase in interim earnings.